 Calcutta Auction

-A Calcutta auction is a lottery scheme associated with competitive events such as curling bonspiels, rodeo and goose shoots, to name a few.
-Competitors in the events are sold by auction to people in attendance at the Calcutta auction and the purchaser(s) of the winning competitor share a predetermined percentage of the proceeds of the sale.
+A Calcutta auction is a lottery scheme associated with competitive events such as curling bonspiels or other sports tournament.
+Competitors in the event are sold by auction to people in attendance and the buyer(s) of the winning competitor share a predetermined percentage of the proceeds.

 Terms and Conditions